liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/02-advanced-forms.markdown

 If you'd like, you can design your forms before you add the fields.
-Just start resizing the row using the form layout functionality (drag the chevrons to resize the field slots in a row).
+Just start resizing the row using the form layout functionality (drag the chevrons to resize the field slots, or columns, in a row).
 As you make a field slot smaller, the new space is taken up by another field slot.
 You'll end by having divided the row into two columns.
 Resizing again will make three columns.
 Once you have the row situated how you'd like, start adding the form fields.